Octopus: Intelligence

 Octopuses are highly intelligent.
 Maze and problem-solving experiments have shown evidence of a memory system that can store both short- and long-term memory.
 In laboratory experiments, octopuses can readily be trained to distinguish between different shapes and patterns.
 They have been reported to practise observational learning, although the validity of these findings is contested.
 The veined octopus collects discarded coconut shells, then uses them to build a shelter, an example of tool use.
 Octopuses have also been observed in what has been described as play: including moving around a bottle by jetting water at it.
 Octopuses often break out of aquariums and sometimes into others in search of food.
-Evidence indicates that octopuses have sentience and can feel pain.
+Interpretation of evidence has been used to suggest that octopuses have sentience and can feel pain.